gconnell29/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+  1) it calls the outer most object (window) when in a regular function
+  2) it can implicitiy bind it to an object using when calling an object method
+  3) it can explicitly bind using .bind(), .call, or .apply
+  4) some functions have an extra parameter that can take the .this argument.

 5. Why do we need super() in an extended class?

+The super() method copies over all initializations from the class it is extending so we dont have to write it all out unless there is something we want to overwrite.

 ## Project Set up